Rules of the 70th Annual BVL Bowling Tournament

-DIVISIONS: The field will be broken into nine divisions.
+DIVISIONS: The field will be broken into seven divisions.

 There is NO HANDICAP in this event.
 This competition will be based on the total score for 45 games bowled in open competition.

 1. All contestants must, at the time of bowling, be receiving care at a competing medical center, outpatient clinic, domiciliary, or Outreach Center.

 2. Ambulatory participants will use alternate lanes for each successive frame.